01 of 07

-The minimum card and letter size for a US Postal Service mailing is 3-1/2" x 5".
-Most fabric postcards made by quilters measure 4" x 6" and can be mailed using one self-adhesive first class stamp.
+The minimum card and letter size for a U.S. Postal Service mailing is 3-1/2x5 inches.
+Most fabric postcards made by quilters measure 4x6 inches and can be mailed using one self-adhesive first-class stamp.

-Keep your postcards 1/8" or less thick to stay within weight limits.
-Postcards over 1/4" thick usually weigh more than the minimum and they also require an extra fee for the increased depth.
+Keep your postcards 1/8-inch or less thick to stay within weight limits.
+Postcards more than 1/4-inch thick usually weigh more than the minimum and require an extra fee for the increased depth.